lantrann/QuantumLab-HCMIP/index.md

 ### **News**

+> Oct 2021: Our paper, "Improving perturbation theory for open-shell molecules via self-consistency", has been accepted for publication in _J.
+Phys.
+Chem.
+A_!

 > Oct 2021: Welcome Thien to join the group!
 Thien will be working with Lan on developing new efficient correlated mean-field theory for large-scale applciations.

 > Sep 2021: Welcome Tuan-Hai and Tam-Minh to join the group!
 They will be working on quantum computing projects led by Dr. Le Bin Ho.